cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/cli-tool/kitexcall.md

 ---
-title: "kitexcall: 发送 JSON 格式 RPC 请求的 CLI 工具"
+title: "kitexcall: the CLI tool for sending RPC call in JSON format"
 date: 2024-05-27
 weight: 1
 description: >